artis3n/course-vault-github-oidc/README.md

 Finally, we created a role that binds to the `iss` claim in GitHub's OIDC token.
 This claim means that anyone anywhere on github.com can authenticate to this Vault instance and be granted the `hello-policy` policy.
 You don't want to use this in real life! :wink: :scream:
-We'll explore real-world examples in the next steps of this course.
+We'll explore real-world examples of fine-grained access in the next steps of this course.

 Let's look at the other values:
 - `role_type` should always be `jwt` for GitHub OIDC.